chanzuckerberg/aws-oidc/docs/serve-config.md

 ###  AWS Config Generation:
 AWS_READER_ROLE_NAME: role name that can run AWS List Roles in within each account in your AWS Organization

-AWS_MASTER_ROLE_ARNS: a list of role ARNs that can list accounts in your AWS Organizatio
+AWS_ORG_ROLE_ARNS: a list of role ARNs that can list accounts in your AWS Organizatio

 ### Skipping roles
 You can tag AWS Roles with `aws-oidc/skip-role` if you want `serve-config` to skip this role.